The Single Parents Guide to Taking on Walt Disney World

 First Aid

-While we’re talking about the parks, I wanted to mention that it’s a good idea to familiarize yourself with the First Aid stations in each park.
-You’ll probably never need to visit one.
-However, in the event of a medical need, they do come in handy.
+While discussing the parks, I wanted to mention that it’s a good idea to familiarize yourself with the First Aid stations in each park.
+You’ll probably never need to visit one, but they do come in handy in the event of a medical need.

 Need a bandaid?
 First Aid has them.
 Have a headache?
-Just walk in, and they’ll provide you with something to help.
+Just walk in, and they’ll provide you with an individual over-the-counter options.
 Allergy issues?
 Benadryl is always on hand.

-I visited the parks for years and years without ever stepping foot in a First Aid Center.
-And then, one afternoon, my son needed Benadryl.
+I visited the parks for years without ever setting foot in a First Aid Center.
+Then, one afternoon, my son needed Benadryl.
 We had it within a moment of walking in the door.
-Since then, I’ve been back several times for Tylenol and band-aids.
+Since then, I’ve been back several times for Tylenol and bandages.

 Souvenirs

-Back to that budget, you’ll want to consider things like souvenirs.
+Back to the budget, you’ll want to have a plan for souvenirs.
 Your children are going to want things they see in the parks.
 That’s a given.
-Honestly, you are going to see things that you would like to purchase for yourself, probably.
+Honestly, you will probably see things that you would like to purchase for yourself.

 Thankfully, there are many options for saving money on souvenirs.
-For example, you can purchase glow sticks at a Dollar Store in advance.
-These come in handy after dark when all the light-up toys come out.
+For example, you can purchase glow sticks in advance at a Dollar Store.
+These come in handy after dark when all the light-up toys are out.

-Pack them in your backpack and when children ask for a light-up toy, break out your surprises.
-They’ll likely be excited to have something “new” and quickly forget about that $20 glow necklace they’ll only use on vacation.
+Pack them in your backpack, and break out your surprises when children ask for a light-up toy.
+They’ll likely be excited to have something “new” and quickly forget about that $20.00 glow necklace they’ll only use on vacation.

 This wouldn’t be a true Resorts Gal article if I didn’t remind you to take a break at your resort.
-Whether staying at a Disney Resort or even off-site, your hotel should have something to offer recreation-wise.
+Whether you’re staying at a Disney Resort or even off-site, your hotel should have something to offer in terms of recreation.

-Most people that visit Disney World like to return time and time again.
-You can always come back in the future, and hey, then, you’ll be a pro at this whole single-parent takes on Disney thing!
+Most people who visit Disney World like to return.
+You can always come back in the future, and hey, you’ll be a pro at this single-parent take on Disney thing!

 - The Best Character Meals at Walt Disney World